testness/work-flavors/brag-book.md

 >
 > "Thank you for your unwavering support and help in running the squad as smooth as possible.
 I will miss our 1:1's and chit chats outside of work." — **S**, Software Architect, IBM
 >
-> "With you leading multiple product deliveries, it gave me the confidence and energy to go out and fight for the values espoused in those products.
-Never question the impact of those; we helped change IBMer views on what SaaS customers want and how IBM needed to adjust." — **N**, Executive Sales and Product Leader, IBM

 ---

 ## Team Culture & Positivity